 Set over three floors, the Mayflower Museum uses interactive graphic panels to let you explore tales of merchant families, the fishing industry, the military harbour and emigration to the New World.
 Start your journey by stepping onto the top floor balcony to enjoy fantastic views across Sutton Harbour.
 You will travel through time from the early beginnings of Sutton Harbour, then a rocky natural harbour, through to the thriving tourist destination we see today.

-In spring 2020 The Box will open as a flagship museum and cultural centre for Plymouth.
+Opened in September 2020, The Box is a flagship museum and cultural centre for Plymouth.
 The Box will house archives and a dedicated Mayflower exhibition, and an internationally important exhibition about the Mayflower that will debunk myths and tell the story of one of the world’s most significant journeys.
 It will feature 300 items, on loan from 100 museums, libraries and archives from around the world, including Native American items from The National Museum of the American Indian and the Harvard Peabody collection.
 The exhibition will be free to Plymouth residents and under 18s.
 Tickets for non-residents will be just £5.

 Explore Plymouth and The Mayflower Trail taking in some of the landmarks and buildings the crew and passengers visited.
 The app will give you a glimpse of Plymouth in 1620 stopping at historic sites that include the Old Customs House, Blackfriars Plymouth Gin Distillery, St Andrew's Minster Church and The Prysten House.